- Joice J

 Christmas is almost here, and yet the Christmas gift list is ongoing.
-Is always new listing pops up, for my kid's teachers, neighbors who drop by with delicious Christmas cookie ( I strongly feel I had to pay a visit with a little gift as well), cousins, aunts, and the list keeps adding up, at some point, I think Santa list has competition, and I could be the winner.
-As busy as those cute Elves at the North Pole making toys, I think I am in full swing on holiday DIY as well.
+New listing keeps popping up for kids' teachers, neighbors who drop by with delicious Christmas cookies, cousins, and aunts, and the list keeps adding up.
+I think Santa list has a competition at some point, and I could be the winner.
+As busy as those cute Elves at the North Pole making toys, I'm also in full swing on holiday DIY.

-This season I'm into my favorite scent 'Peppermint Candy Cane.'
-So I thought to make a DIY Candy Cane Soap is an excellent gift for Christmas Stocking stuffers.
-Candy cane soap is effortless to make, and I'm sure they will love it too.
+This season I'm into my favorite scent, 'Peppermint Candy Cane.'
+So I thought making a DIY Candy Cane Soap would be an excellent Christmas stocking stuffer gift.
+This soap is effortless, and I'm sure they will love it too.

-To make the process fast and easy, I chose the method 'melt and poured', I use ready-made Shea butter glycerin soap, so what I need to do is to incorporate more ingredient as I desired to make the solvent proper for our skin and presentable.
+To make the process fast and easy, I chose the method 'melt and poured'; I used ready-made Shea butter glycerin soap, so I needed to incorporate more ingredients as I desired to make the proper solvent skin presentable.

-1. Divide each glycerin bar into 3 equal pieces, then cut it up each section into chunks.
-Starting with the white glycerin, melt the first in a bowl (approximately 40 seconds) stir it in between after 20 seconds until soap is completely dissolved.
+1. Divide each glycerin bar into 3 equal pieces, then cut each section into chunks.
+Starting with the white glycerin, melt the first in a bowl (approximately 40 seconds) and stir it in between after 20 seconds until the soap is completely dissolved.

 2. Pour the first layer of soap into the pan.
-Let the soap cool for about 20-30 minutes, until it becomes hard.
+Let the soap cool for about 20-30 minutes until it hardens.

-4. Heat the second cut glycerin and several drop red colorant, add half teaspoon of coconut oil, half teaspoon of mango butter, 8 drops of peppermint oil, four drops of vanilla oil.
-Stir well and add more color if you want to achieve the desired color.
+4. Heat the second cut glycerin and several drops of red colorant.
+Add half a teaspoon of coconut oil, half a teaspoon of mango butter, 8 drops of peppermint oil, and four drops of vanilla oil.
+Stir well and add more color to achieve the desired color.

-5. Before adding the red layer of soap on top of the white layer don't forget to spray the cooled white layer with rubbing alcohol then pour the red soap on to of the white layer.
+5. Before adding the red layer of soap on top of the white layer, don't forget to spray the cooled white layer with rubbing alcohol, then pour the red soap onto the white layer.
 The alcohol will help keep the layers from separating.

-6. Continue this process until you have filled the pan with all the layers thoroughly.
+6. Continue this process until you thoroughly fill the pan with all the layers.
 And let the soap set entirely for at least 4-5 hours before you cut them.

-7. Smashed the candy cane and sprinkle it on the top of half-dried soap.
+7. Smash the candy cane and sprinkle it on the half-dried soap.

-Check it out my last year Candy Cane Body Scrub DIY
+Check out my last year's Candy Cane Body Scrub DIY.

-If you able to make this Candy Cane soap please let me know, I would love to see the pictures.
+Please let me know if you can make this Candy Cane soap; I would love to see the pictures.